 Moonlight anywhere is a delight.
-But, there’s no moonlight in the world that can compare with the moonlight in Grapevine Canyon, our desert canyon, where the Castle stands.
+But there’s no moonlight in the world that can compare with the moonlight in Grapevine Canyon, our desert canyon, where the Castle stands.

 — Bessie Johnson, 1932

-Hidden in the green oasis of Grapevine Canyon in far northern Death Valley, California, the Death Valley Ranch, or Scotty’s Castle, as it is more commonly known, is a window into the life and times of the Roaring ’20s and the Depression of the ’30s.
-It was and is an engineer’s dream home, a wealthy matron’s vacation home, and a man of mystery’s hideout and getaway.
+Hidden in the green oasis of Grapevine Canyon in far northern Death Valley, California, the Death Valley Ranch, or Scotty’s Castle, as it is more commonly known, is a window into the life and times of the Roaring ’20s and the Great Depression of the ’30s.
+It was an engineer’s dream home, a wealthy matron’s vacation home, and a man of mystery’s hideout and getaway.

 Walter Scott, better known as Death Valley Scotty, convinced everyone that he had built the castle with money from his rich secret mines in the area.
-However, Albert Mussey Johnson actually built the house as a vacation getaway for himself and his wife Bessie.
+However, Albert Mussey Johnson built the house as a vacation getaway for himself and his wife, Bessie.
 Scotty was the mystery, the cowboy, and the entertainer, but he was also a friend.
 Albert was the brains and the money.
 Two men as different as night and day, from different worlds and with different visions – who shared a dream.

-In 1904, Walter Scott was in Chicago, Illinois seeking backers for his legendary gold mines, when he conned millionaire businessman Albert Johnson to invest.
-Despite receiving no return on his investment, and even after the person he sent to the desert to check on Scott reported that there was no gold mine, Albert Johnson continued to invest in Scott.
+In 1904, Walter Scott was in Chicago, Illinois seeking backers for his legendary gold mines when he conned millionaire businessman Albert Johnson to invest.
+Despite receiving no return on his investment, even after the person he sent to the desert to check on Scott reported that there was no gold mine, Albert Johnson continued to invest in Scott.
 In 1906, Johnson himself went to California to visit him.
-Although he found nothing in the way of gold mines and endured Walter Scott’s great hoax now known as the “Battle” of Wingate Pass, the dry weather and outdoor life proved beneficial to his health.
+Although he found nothing in the way of gold mines and endured Walter Scott’s great hoax, now known as the “Battle” of Wingate Pass, the dry weather and outdoor life proved beneficial to his health.

-Between 1906 and 1922 Johnson visited the area about a half dozen times.
+Between 1906 and 1922, Johnson visited the area about a half dozen times.
 Scott always met Johnson upon his arrival and acted as his guide.
 The two men would camp in canvas tents and tour the barren desert wilderness of Death Valley by horseback.
 Albert’s visits were often as long as a month.

 Johnson began purchasing property in Grapevine Canyon in 1915.
-Within two years he had purchased several hundred acres, would purchase more over the years, and fulfill the requirements prescribed by the Desert Land Act of 1871 to acquire another 1200 acres.
+Within two years, he had purchased several hundred acres, would purchase more over the years, and fulfill the requirements prescribed by the Desert Land Act of 1871 to acquire another 1200 acres.
 The Act required a minimum amount of irrigation and a certain degree of improvements to the land before it could be rightfully claimed.
-By 1929 Johnson’s developments and improvements of the 1200 acres in question were completed and his claim to the land secured.
+By 1929 Johnson’s developments and improvements of the 1200 acres in question were completed, and his claim to the land was secured.
 In the end, the land, totaling some 1,500 acres, comprised two separate parcels about eight miles apart, referred to as the Upper and Lower Ranches.

 Albert’s wife, Bessie Johnson, would later write: “What had started as a business expedition to inspect some mining claims transformed into a regular seasonal vacation and ultimately into a ten-year building campaign.
 The subtle allures of the desert combined with the captivating companionship of the likable Walter Scott, known to the public as Death Valley Scotty, to persuade Albert to forsake the luxuries of a marble mansion on the shores of Lake Michigan.”